 First-Year Students First-year applicants are students who have not attended college or students who have completed a GED.
 Candidates applying to college as first-time, first-year students must submit the following materials: 1) a completed application form, 2) an official high school transcript through the sixth semester or later (a final official high school transcript is required to be submitted to the Admission Office after graduation), 3) official scores on the American College Test (ACT), the Scholastic Aptitude Test (SAT), or test-optional admissions.
-See test-optional admission criteria: https://ozarks.edu/new-student/freshman/.
 Students who did not graduate from high school may apply for admission based on submission of an official General Education Development (GED) diploma and official score report.
 Students must pass the GED and qualify for the diploma to be considered for admission.
 In addition to the GED, candidates for first-year admission maybe required to submit official ACT or SAT scores.